Getting Started With Administration

 With that screen providing a form in which you can enter your sign-in details:

-The username and password to enter for your sign-in will be those created for you by your Senomix administrative user (or, for your first sign-in, the username and password you provided when creating your hosting plan account).
+The email username and password to enter for your sign-in will be those entered for you by your Senomix administrative user (or, for your first sign-in, the email and password you provided when creating your hosting plan account).

 Your office's Senomix Account will be your "Company Name" (as entered when signing up for your Senomix account) with all space characters and punctuation removed.
 For example, if your "Company Name" was provided as "Example Co.
 Ltd", the Senomix Account name to enter for your sign-in would be "ExampleCoLtd" (you can also enter your account name in all lower-case letters, like "examplecoltd").